SPANISH LANGUAGE CENTER

 - Credits: 4

-This course is intended for students interested in the business sector.
-It develops oral, written, and intercultural competences through communicative activities contextualised within the Chilean business environment, including classroom-based learning and visits to SMEs in Valparaíso and Viña del Mar.
+This course is aimed at students interested in the business area.
+It develops oral, written and intercultural skills through communicative activities related to the business environment in Chile through class work and visits to SMEs in Valparaíso and Viña del Mar.

 - Level: B2